Instructors at UConn can record and share their classroom content.

 ITS supports Kaltura Lecture Capture (KLC).
 KLC is a cloud-based media capture and storage application that facilitates the integration of multi-media content into the UConn learning management system, HuskyCT.

-Kaltura Self-service Lecture Capture: This enhanced self-service capability to the Kaltura Lecture Capture (KLC) service enables instructors to record and publish audio and screen captures from their courses.
-Previously, instructors had to reserve specific videoconference-enabled rooms and coordinate recordings with ITS’s Academic IT staff.
-With the Kaltura self-service lecture capture service, instructors can perform ad hoc recordings in high-tech classrooms and retrieve their files from UConn’s KLC online portal.
-No advance notice is required to use the self-service KLC.
+Kaltura Self-service Lecture Capture: This enhanced self-service capability to the Kaltura Lecture Capture (KLC) service enables instructors to record and publish audio and screen captures from their courses without making previous arrangements with the ITS’s Academic IT staff.
+Self-service recording enables presenters to perform ad hoc recordings in high-tech classrooms and retrieve their files from UConn’s KLC online portal.
+This capability is included the standard classroom technology package.

 Below is a list of equipped rooms on the regional campuses: